Smoked Salmon Bagel

 Table of Contents

 • Bagels.
 I like using plain or sesame bagels as they let the fillings shine, but any work.
-Of course, you can try a homemade bagel (like my 2-ingredient bagel, protein bagels, low-calorie bagels, and keto bagels).
+Of course, you can try a homemade bagel, and I have a variety that fits almost every diet: cottage cheese bagels, 2-ingredient bagels, protein bagels, low-calorie bagels, and keto bagels.

 • Smoked salmon.
 When possible, choose fresh smoked salmon over the packaged variety.